dquat/Matriad/README.md

-# The Unnamed-language
+# The Corul programming language
-- suggest a name for me lol, I can't think of one
-- Maybe "Corrul"?
+- I've decided on using `Corul` as the name for the language
 ---
 # Prerequisites
 - [Rust](https://www.rust-lang.org/) must be installed, version 1.58 or greater